 Who is the route suitable for?

-Will there be information to help me plan my ride?
+Is there information to help me plan my ride?

 Absolutely.
-Once the route is officially launched, you will be able to find helpful information, accommodation, service points, attractions and more, as well as planning resources and more available on Scotland Starts Here.
+You can find helpful information, accommodation, service points, attractions and more, as well as planning resources and more available on Scotland Starts Here.
+There are dedicated pages to the different ways of tackling the Kirkpatrick C2C.

 What type of route can I expect?